putuoka/c4it-blog/content/posts/2019/013-TCPPing/article.md

 path: "/blog/tcpping-azure-portal"
 tags: ['Azure' , "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt: "Maybe you are used to ping a service to check whether it responds or not.
+excerpt: "Maybe you are used to ping services to check whether they respond or not.
 It works well using a local console, but within the Azure portal you must use another command: tcpping."
 created: 2019-12-13
 updated: 2019-12-13
 ---